Global health leaders issue call to action for vaccines in next decade

 Donors committed $4.3 billion at the first pledging conference held by the GAVI Alliance.
 This exceeds an initial target of $3.7 billion, enabling GAVI to reach more children faster than planned and to further accelerate the introduction of new vaccines.
 A portion of the pledges is conditional upon additional funds being raised in the future.
 The pledges bring GAVI’s total available resources for the period 2011 to 2015 to $7.6 billion.

 The increased support is timely.
 GAVI recently reported that a record 50 countries applied for vaccine funding during its latest application round — nearly double the previous record in 2007.
-This new support would allow GAVI to fully fund approved applications, according to GAVI officials.

 And several leading drug makers, including GlaxoSmithKline, Merck, Johnson & Johnson’s Crucell and Sanofi-Aventis, recently offered to cut some of their vaccine prices for developing countries to try to sustain supplies via GAVI.